kashyab12/seek/README.md

 * optimize fuzzy matcher via trying out different scorers
 * dameon to orchestrate python based reqs via main process.
 * sqlite when things become a pain to store in files?
-* how do I bundle the py scripts with electron?
-Does this work with auto-updating?
 * still seeing a open '60' error in toSeek, main process.
 Not handling a promise correctly?
 * ~~store .desktop info when checking /usr/share/apps folder and cache the info rather than fetching each time~~
 * ~~how to fetch icons cleanly? there must be some ds storing all the app icon info on the system.~~